stuarthayhurst/kernel-notify/README.md

  - If the config breaks, the old config can be viewed with `kernel-notify -o`

 ## Notes:
- * The program sending update notifications can be toggled with `kernel-notify --mute` and `kernel-notify --unmute`
+ * Kernel-notify starting on login can be toggled with `kernel-notify --mute` and `kernel-notify --unmute`
+ * Kernel-notify sending notifications can be toggled in the config, with the `muted=0/1` option
  * The program and kernel can be automatically updated if autoupdate is set to 1 in the config
  * On .deb installation, the package will attempt to rebuild the notifications program if the architecture is not amd64
  * Man page available with `man kernel-notify`